The Cornwall College Group has received grants from the European Social Fund.

 The project will also fund the tailoring of existing curriculum and creation of new content to equip the students and apprentices with the skills required to meet the needs of the SMEs.

 For more information email the Learning Company Manager at: firstname.lastname@example.org

 - Co-financed by the Education and Skills Funding Agency

 SKILLS SUPPORT FOR THE WORKFORCE

-Working in partnership with Serco, CCB (Cornwall College Business) has £1.2 million in European Social Funding (ESF), co-financed by the Skills Funding Agency (SFA) from the Skills Support for the Workforce Project available to provide training solutions for businesses and individuals from all sectors.
+Working in partnership with Serco, CCB (Cornwall College Business) has £1.2 million in European Social Funding (ESF), co-financed by the Education and Skills Funding Agency (ESFA) from the Skills Support for the Workforce Project available to provide training solutions for businesses and individuals from all sectors.